Komodo Dragons & Indonesia

 A cranky Mama Komodo.

-On the island, Komodo dragons are just - lying around.
+On the island, Komodo dragons are just - well, lying around.

 On trails.
 Under laundry lines.